christina-grannas/swagger-test/user-testing/manage-payments.md

 To cancel one payment, simply select the payment in the payment overview and choose **Cancel** in the **QUICK ACTIONS** drop-down menu.
 To cancel several payments at once, select all desired payments and choose **CANCEL**.

-Please note that it is not possible to change the status of a canceled payment.
+Please note that it is not possible to change the status of a payment once it has been canceled.